ibexa/documentation-developer/docs/tutorials/platform_beginner/6_embed_content.md

 Confirm the creation of the Content Type by selecting **Save**.

-Create a "Landmarks" Folder and add some Landmarks to it.
+Create a *Landmarks* Folder and add some Landmarks to it.
 Note that you will need pictures (for the Photo Field) to represent them.

 ## Add Landmarks to Ride Content Type definition